superlativeinstruments/manuals.playsuperlative.com/SB01/env.md

 On the SB01, the envelope controls are:

-- `A`- controls the attack time of the envelope
+- `A` - controls the attack time of the envelope
 - `D` - controls the decay time of the envelope
 - `S` - controls the envelope sustain level
-- `R` controls the release time of the envelope
+- `R` - controls the release time of the envelope

 The `ENV` mode switch controls how the envelope is triggered.